hypered/design/README.md

 The `docs/` directory is used because this repository can then use the GitHub Pages feature from the `master` branch.

+There is still old examples in the `docs/` directory.

 ## Elsewhere